Kurt Schumacher: Postwar

-Schumacher wanted a new constitution with a strong national presidency since he was confident that he would occupy that post.
+Schumacher wanted a new constitution with a strong national presidency, a post that he was confident he would win.
 The first draft of the 1949 Grundgesetz provided for a federal system with a weak national government, as was favoured both by the Allies and the CDU.
-Schumacher refused to give way and eventually, the Allies, keen to get the new German state functioning in the face of the Soviet challenge, acceded to some of Schumacher's demands.
+Schumacher refused to give way and eventually the Allies, keen to get the new German state functioning in the face of the Soviet challenge, acceded to some of Schumacher's demands.
 The new federal government would be dominant over the states, although the president would have limited powers.
+Despite his speeches against Nazism, Schumacher had a mixed record on the denazification program:"Like his CDU rival, Schumacher spoke out against the sweeping nature of the Allied denazification program and the shortcomings of the Allied war crimes trials.
+He realized the need to incorporate 'small Nazis' – especially former members of the Hitler Youth - into the state, going as far as to demand inclusion of members of the Waffen-SS.
+He also supported Adenauer's Law 131' from 1951, which granted pensions and voting rights to former NSDAP bureaucrats, policemen, and other officials.
+He even protested the execution of the last major Nazi war criminals in Landsberg in 1951."